-DNA-like capabilities into Artificial Neural Networks (ANNs), or apply ANN methods to better understand and model the role of genetics in biological NNs.
-This work, currently described by Kasabov's phrase "Computational Neuro-Genetic Modeling" N. Kasabov, L. Benuskova, S.G.
-Wysoski, "Computational neurogenetic modelling: Gene networks within neural networks" Proceedings of the International Joint Conference on Neural Networks, Budapest, IEEE, is proceeding even though our knowledge of the biological processes is still in its infancy.
+(ANNs), or apply ANN methods to better understand and model the role of genetics in biological NNs.
+This work, currently described by Kasabov's phrase "Computational Neuro-Genetic Modeling" [10], is proceeding even though our knowledge of the biological processes is still in its infancy.